-The party from whom the Company had purchased mining licence in earlier year has now claimed VAT towards consideration paid for transfer of said licence.
-The Company has filed an appeal at appropriate level.
-An amount of Rs 159.16 Lakhs held in escrow with the bank is shown as security deposit in Non Current assets.
+The party from whom the Company had purchased mining licence in earlier year had claimed VAT towards consideration paid for transfer of said licence.
+The Company had filed an appeal at appropriate level.
+An amount of Rs Nil Lakhs (Previous year Rs.
+159.16) was held in escrow with the bank is shown as security deposit in Non Current assets.